Professor Caroline Lenette

 MIntSocDev (UNSW) 2004

-Caroline Lenette is Associate Professor, School of Social Sciences and Deputy Director of the Big Anxiety Research Centre.
-She is a leading interdisciplinary researcher focussing on participatory methods and social justice informed research especially with refugee-background co-researchers.
-Her scholarship centres on how ethical co-research through creative means can influence decision-makers towards meaningful change.
-Caroline is interested in sociocultural approaches to suicide based on refugee perspectives, an area of research in critical suicide studies.
+Caroline Lenette is Professor of Anti-Colonial Research, School of Social Sciences, and Deputy Director of the Big Anxiety Research Centre.
+She is a leading interdisciplinary researcher in refugee studies and uses participatory, creative methods with community partners and co-researchers.
+Caroline is interested in sociocultural approaches to understanding and addressing suicide based on refugee perspectives, as part of critical suicide studies.
 She is the author of Arts-based methods in refugee research: Creating sanctuary (2019, Springer) and Participatory Action Research: Ethics and Decolonization (Oxford University Press, 2022), and co-editor of Disrupting the Academy with Lived Experience-Led Knowledge (Bristol University Press, 2024).
-Her edited book, 'Anti-Colonial Research Praxis: Methods for Knowledge Justice' will be published in 2025 with Manchester University Press.
+Her edited book, 'Anti-Colonial Research Praxis: Methods for Knowledge Justice' will be published in April 2025 with Manchester University Press.
 Caroline is the creator of the Anti-Colonial Research Library.

 - Publications